Miss Universe Ecuador 2024

 Miss Universe Ecuador 2024 was the first edition of Miss Universe Ecuador pageant under CNB Ecuador.
-I was held at the Parque Zoila Ugarte de Landívar in Machala, El Oro, Ecuador, on June 8, 2024.
-Also, the winner is the 12th Reina del Concurso Nacional de Belleza Ecuador.
+It was held at the Parque Zoila Ugarte de Landívar in Machala, El Oro, Ecuador, on June 8, 2024.

 Mara Topić of Guayaquil was crowned as the winner at the end of the event.
 Topić represented Ecuador at Miss Universe 2024 in Mexico and placed as one of the semifinalists.